cespare/xxhash/README.md

 ## Compatibility

 This package is in a module and the latest code is in version 2 of the module.
-You need a version of Go with module support (Go 1.11+) to use github.com/cespare/xxhash/v2.
+You need a version of Go with at least "minimal module compatibility" to use github.com/cespare/xxhash/v2:

+* 1.9.7+ for Go 1.9
+* 1.10.3+ for Go 1.10
+* Go 1.11 or later

+I recommend using the latest release of Go.

 ## Benchmarks